JooZef315/online-food-court/README.md

 ## an online food court

-#### It is a simple CRUD app with React js, you can browsing the menu, add food to your cart, choose the quantities, and add/remove food or edit prices if you are logged in as an admin
+#### It is a simple CRUD app with React js, you can browse the menu, add food to your cart, choose the quantities, and add/remove food or edit prices if you are logged in as an admin

 #### I used:
 - bootstrap